wireapp/wire-docs/src/how-to/administrate/kubernetes/upgrade-cluster/index.rst

 Before upgrading Kubernetes, a couple of aspects should be taken into account:

 * downtime is (not) permitted
-* stateful backing services run outside or on top of Kubernetes
+* stateful backing services that run outside or on top of Kubernetes

 As a result the following questions arise:

 1. Is an in-place upgrade required (reuse existing machines) or is it possible to deploy a second cluster right next to the first one and install Wire on top?
-2. How was the Kubernetes cluster being deployed?
+2. How was the Kubernetes cluster deployed?

 Depending on the deployment method, the upgrade procedure may vary.
 It may be reasonable to test the upgrade in a non-production environment first.